+Uses inverted commas.

-Use inverted commas.
-Write sentences in reported speech.
-Write a topic sentence and includes relevant information to develop a paragraph.
+Writes sentences in reported speech.

+Writes a topic sentence and includes relevant information to develop a paragraph.
 Deletes sentences unrelated to the topic.

-7 Caring for ourselves
+(7) Caring for ourselves

-Read two newspaper articles.
-Focus on conventions: headline, lead paragraph, visuals and main topic.
+Reads two newspaper articles.
+Focuses on conventions: headline, lead paragraph, visuals and main topic.

 Comprehension on article, comparing two news articles.

-Interpret a cartoon related to topic.
-Record new words and meanings in personal dictionary.
+Interprets a cartoon related to topic.
+Records new words and meanings in personal dictionary.

-Talking about the news
+8 Talking about the news 16

-Prepare and present a speech.
-Design a poster to accompany the speech.
+Prepares and presents a speech.
+Designs a poster to accompany the speech.

-Assess both the speech and the poster using given criteria.
+Assesses both the speech and the poster using given criteria.
 Word division and counting syllables.
 Punctuation activity on comma, full stop, exclamation mark, etc.